gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 queue_url = https://sqs.us-east-1.amazonaws.com/0123456789012/example-name
 ```
 <!-- spell-checker: enable -->
 TFC runs a plan first, waits for confirmation, and then runs apply.
-You can enter the confirmation either on the command line or in the UI.
+The confirmation can be entered either on the command line or in the UI.
 Once complete, the results are visible in the TFC UI:

 ![Viewing the Terragrunt command results in the TFC UI](/img/guides/working-with-code/tfc/tfc-terragrunt-results.png)